chcoders/wsl2-hacks/README.md

     *Note the `/usr/bin/bash-bootstrap-services` here, slight difference*

     Save and close this file.
+Close the WSL and start again.
+Eveything should be working fine.

     ```